FamilySearch/gedcomx/_posts/2011-08-04-gedcomx-release-0.3.0.md

 GEDCOM X 0.3.0 has been released.

 The primary feature of this release is support for the [GEDCOM X File Format](http://www.gedcomx.org/File-Format.html), designed to be the replacement for [GEDCOM 5.5](https://devnet.familysearch.org/docs/gedcom/gedcom55.pdf).
+There is also a new project for [reading and writing the file format in Java](https://github.com/FamilySearch/gedcomx-fileformat-java).

 Other changes include the following: